flippa/pp-adaptive/README.md

 # A Ruby API for PayPal Adaptive Payments

-  - Current Status: Work-in-progress (don't use, API subject to major change)
-  - Working:
-    - setting up an explicit preapproval
-    - processing payments (for an explicit preapproval)
-  - Not working:
-    - executing pre-created payments
-    - changing options on a created payment
-    - refunds/cancellations
-    - minor things like currency conversion requests

 This gem provides access to PayPal's Adaptive Payments API using easy-to-use ruby classes.
 The internals are largely backed by [Virtus](https://github.com/solnic/virtus) and [RestClient](https://github.com/archiloque/rest-client), and so are easy to work with.